Quantization of the minimal nilpotent orbits and the quantum Hikita conjecture: Equivariant quantum cohomology of ADE resolutions

 The singularity $\mathbb C^2/\Gamma$ has a unique minimal resolution, denoted by $\widetilde{\mathbb C^2/\Gamma}$, whose exceptional fiber is given by a tree of $\mathbb{CP}^1$'s.
 The corresponding tree, whose vertices are the $\mathbb{CP}^1$'s and whose edges between two given vertices are identified with the intersection points of the corresponding $\mathbb{CP}^1$'s.
 It turns out that the trees such constructed are exactly the Dynkin diagrams of the Lie algebra of the same type.

-There is another direct relationship between the Kleinian singularities and the Lie algebras; namely, the Kleinian singularities are exactly the Slodowy slices to the subregular nilpotent orbits in the Lie algebra of the same type.
+There is another direct relationship between the Kleinian singularities and the Lie algebras; namely, the Kleinian singularities are exactly the Slodowy slices to the subregular nilpotent orbits in the Lie algebra of the same type (see Slodowy \cite{S} for more details).

 Let $\mathfrak g$ be a Lie algebra.
 Recall that the nilpotent cone of $\mathfrak g$, usually denoted by $\mathcal N$, is the set